AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-08-mt-fuji-and-lake-kawaguchiko-japan.md

 ![The view from Mt.
 Fuji]({{ "assets/mt-fuji-and-lake-kawaguchiko-japan/view-from-fuji.jpeg" | absolute_url }})
 > Once the clouds cleared, the view from Mt.
 Fuji was quite beautiful!

 I only ended up spending another half day in Lake Kawaguchiko, just enough time to see the [Kawaguchiko Music Forest Museum](http://fuji.kawaguchikomusicforest.jp/).
-Then, it was off to Hakone! (coming soon)
+Then, it was off to [Hakone!]({{ site.baseurl }}{% post_url 2019-08-11-hakone-and-lake-ashi-japan %})